sorashi/youtube-play/README.md

 	- plays one video, then reads the file `list1.txt` and plays every link on each line of the file, then plays another video and then plays every link in the file `list2.txt`

 # Alternatives
+**[mps-youtube](https://github.com/mps-youtube/mps-youtube) is a much better alternative to this project.
+It has a huge community of developers, is multi-platform and written in Python.
+Too bad I found out about mps-youtube so late.**

 You can use [foobar2000](http://www.foobar2000.org/) with the [foo_youtube](https://fy.3dyd.com/) component to achieve the same.
 However, it's not a command-line utility, but a whole music player.

 # Planned features
 - [ ] Global keyboard hook which will allow you to pause/stop the playback or skip the current song